TOOLS

 Appeals

-The program statute authorizes a second review of unsuccessful applications.
-The Department is developing regulations to implement a second review process for unsuccessful applicants.
+The program statute requires a second review of unsuccessful applications.
+The Department implements the second review process in accordance with the process specified in 34 CFR 644.24.
 An unsuccessful applicant requesting a second review must provide evidence that the Department, an agent of the Department, or a peer reviewer made a technical, administrative, or scoring error in the processing or review of its application.

 Renewals